YOGA AND MUSCLE INJECTIONS

 The proposed study measures osteoporosis through the accepted means, radiographic bone density measurement, dual energy X-ray absorptiometry otherwise known as DEXA scans.
 We measure progression in osteoarthritis with standard hip and lumbar spine X-rays.
 Each subject has thyroid functions, standard electrolyte, mineral and liver/kidney function tests, two assays for vitamin D, and a urine test measuring the rate of bone resorption before learning the 12 yoga poses that comprise the program.
 Bone scans and X-rays, performed at study onset and at the end of year 2, are read by radiologists that have no idea which patients are receiving yoga, and which are not.
-The study participants will receive a newsletter about developments and research in osteoporosis.
-A DVD of the poses is for sale to all participants at the home page of this site, and it is streamed at without cost at:
+A DVD of the poses is for sale on the Store page of this site, and its full contents are also available to stream without cost at:

-In order to do a meaningful analysis of the “dose” of yoga, it will be necessary for participants to visit a yoga teacher certified in our method every two weeks.
+In order to do a meaningful analysis of the “dose” of yoga, it will be necessary for participants to study with a yoga teacher who has more than five years teaching experience and who is certified in Dr. Fishman’s Yoga vs. Osteoporosis method every two weeks.
 Your arrangement with the teacher is up to you and the teacher.
 It may be a group class or an individual session or a short review.
-There are currently 240 certified teachers in 42 states and seven countries, wth new certifications almost every month.
-For a state-by-state list, click here.
-If you are not located near enough to one of these teachers, you can also Skype with any teacher willing to do so.
-Several of the therapists that work together with me here in NYC will do that.
-We will be conducting more certification sessions in the in New York City, Lenox MA, Asheville, NC, Columbia MD and elsewhere in 2019.
-The current list of certified teachers is given on this website under the tab “Certification/Teachers,” and the study itself, with induction forms can be found at:
+There are currently 500 certified teachers in 48 states and twelve countries.
+For a state-by-state list, click Teachers’ tab above.
+If you are not located near a certified teacher, you can also study online with any certified teacher willing to do so.
+Dr. Fishman teaches a weekly class on Tuesdays 5:30 – 6:30 PM (ET).